Integrators and Minimizers#

 )

-state, system, steps, pe = minimize(
+state, system, steps, pe = system.minimize(

 state, system, max_steps=500, pe_tol=1e-12, pe_diff_tol=1e-12